January 30, 2019

 Friederike Euwens von Alles Roger, mit Kollegin Lea Böhm

-Friederike Euwens from AllesRoger with her colleague Lea Böhm.
+Friederike Euwens from AllesRoger, with her colleague Lea Böhm.

-Why do companies even need innovation?
+Why do companies need innovation at all?

 Friederike from AllesRoger: